-- Vaccinations at least 21 days old but less than 1 year old at the time you apply for the UAE import permit.
+- Vaccination certificates - at least 21 days old but less than 1 year old at the time of travel

 Make it easy on yourself.
 Get some help.

-APHIS, the US Department of Agriculture’s Animal and Plant Health Inspection Service, suggests you start researching pet relocation paperwork requirements as soon as you know where you’re headed and when.
+It's recommended that you start researching pet relocation paperwork requirements as soon as you know where you’re headed and when.
+Even if you don't know the "when", it's best to start early once you know the "where."
 That ensures you’ll have time to learn what you need to do and also get it done.
-Your pets may need new or different vaccinations, and the timing requirements on them can be very specific.
+Your pets may need new or different vaccinations, and the timing requirements for them can be very specific.

-If you’re a ticketed passenger and your pet will travel with you on board, you may be able to handle everything yourself with just some expert consulting and coaching.
-On the other hand, if you’re traveling internationally or your pets will travel in the plane’s cargo hold, getting assistance with all the documentation you need, including flight bookings, can be a monumental relief.
+If you’re a ticketed passenger and your pet will travel with you onboard, you may be able to handle everything yourself with just some expert consulting and coaching.
+On the other hand, if you’re traveling internationally or your pets will travel in the plane’s cargo hold, getting assistance with all the documentation and travel arrangements you need, including flight bookings, permits and quarantine reservations (if needed) can be a monumental relief.

 Subscribe to the Blog